scvsh/fancyshelf/README.md

 # Fancyshelf Project

-This is book management application, based on the [Create React App](https://github.com/facebookincubator/create-react-app)
+This is a simple bookshelf management application, based on the [Create React App](https://github.com/facebookincubator/create-react-app)

 ## Installation